ntaiprogrammer/AgileProject_MovieDatabaseWebsite/README.md

 # Agile Project: Movie Database Website #

-### A collaborative project to build a fully functioning website on a linux server to search and rate a large database of movies. ###
+### A collaborative RAD project to build a functioning website to search and rate a large database of movies. ###

 ### ***Includes:*** ###